AdamGTaylor/GPU-2020-2021-2/README.md

     cpu-multithread(debug) /w test_pic(30x30) : ~1.1 msec

+    gpu-multithread(debug) /w test_pic(30x30) : ~0.021 msec

     basic(release) /w big_pic(445x445) : ~0.9 msec

     cpu-multithread(release) /w big_pic(445x445) : ~1.6 msec

 > As it seems, the test_pic is too small to use it as a refenerence.
 A bigger picture would make this multithread process to be better.

+### TODO:

+1. Have to create a bigger picture.

+2. h/block_size problem needs a solution. (probably some divisible thing which returns something and makes it search for a better blocksize between [1,32])

 ## Roadmap.